Shoulder replacement surgery in Virginia

 Shoulder replacement surgery (shoulder arthroplasty) relieves pain from severe arthritis or injury and restores range of motion.
 It involves implanting part or all of a prosthetic (artificial) ball and socket device made from metal and plastic.

-Schedule an appointment with one of our joint experts if you:
+Schedule an appointment with one of our shoulder specialists if you: